Arithmetic surface: Over a Dedekind scheme

+Over Dedekind rings

 Arithmetic surfaces over Dedekind domains are the arithmetic analogue of fibered surfaces over algebraic curves.
 Arithmetic surfaces arise primarily in the context of number theory.
 In fact, given a curve $X$ over a number field $S$, there exists an arithmetic surface over the ring of integers $O_K$ whose generic fiber is isomorphic to $X$.
 In higher dimensions one may also consider arithmetic schemes.

 Properties

 Dimension

 Arithmetic surfaces have dimension 2 and relative dimension 1 over their base.

 Divisors

 We can develop a theory of Weil divisors on arithmetic surfaces since every local ring of dimension one is regular.
 This is briefly stated as "arithmetic surfaces are regular in codimension one."
 The theory is developed in Hartshorne's Algebraic Geometry, for example.